jupyter-book/mystmd/docs/integrating-jupyter.md

 ### 🚧 Case - Using Pyodide & JupyterLite

-`thebe` can provide access to the pyodide WASM kernel to enable in-browser computation.
+`myst` can provide access to the pyodide WASM kernel to enable in-browser computation.
 This uses in browser Jupyter server components developed as part of the [JupyterLite project](https://jupyterlite.readthedocs.io/en/latest/) and will be extended in future to provide for different kernels.

 The JupyterLite server and `pyodide` kernels can be activated using: